Cutoff for random walk on random graphs with a community structure: Limiting Multi Type Tree

 We start by stating the following well known result that a tree with vertex degrees lower bounded by $3$ is uniformly transient.
-In particular, this implies that the multi-type tree $T$ constructed as in Definition~\ref{def:MTGWTree} or~\ref{def:2TGWTree} is uniformly transient.
+Its proof follows by considering the distance of the walk from the root of the tree and stochastically dominating from below by a biased random walk on $\mathbb{Z}_+$.

 \begin{lemma} There exist positive constants $c,c_1$ and $c_2$ so that the following holds.
 Let $T$ be an infinite tree with root $\rho$ and $\deg(v)\geq 3$ for all $v\in T$.
 Suppose that $X$ is a lazy simple random walk on $T$ and let $\mathbb{P}_x$ be the law of $X$ when it starts from $x$.
 Then for all $x\in T$ and all times~$t$ we have